giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 In order to provide the best service possible besides you having access to your clusters, also Giant Swarm staff will be able to connect.

-Thus it should be explained how this access differs and what security measures are brought into place so that your data is saved with us.
+Therefore, we would like to explain this access, and what security measures are in place.

 ## Intro